 Our House System

 Our House System reflects the structure and systems that have been instrumental in our success and creates a strong team and community identity.
 It reflects and delivers the commitment to 'know, value and support every student to achieve.'

-The College is divided into five Houses of 250 students.There are 5 Houses – Brunel, Cavendish, Newton, Orwell and Wilberforce.
+The College is divided into six Houses of about 210 students.There are 6 Houses – Brunel, Cavendish, Newton, Orwell, Pendleton and Wilberforce.

 The Houses provide support and guidance within an environment where the needs of each child are known by his or her Tutor and Senior Tutor and their individual progress is monitored closely.
 Importantly, the House is the focus of the relationship between the school and families, with siblings in the same House.

 Here are some of the key aspects of the House System and how it helps our students.

-Pupils entering the College are all placed in one of the House’s twelve tutor groups in each House, with approx 20 students in each; these tutor groups are vertical, with a cross-section of students from years 7 – 11.
+Pupils entering the College are all placed in one of the House’s eleven tutor groups in each House, with approx 20 students in each; these tutor groups are vertical, with a cross-section of students from years 7 – 11.
 The tutor’s role is to support and guide students, along with their parents, to achieve their best academically and develop as individuals.
 Each House tutorial team is led by a Senior Tutor who is: